strawberrysnails/neocities-snails/src/blog/aug-update.md

 ### **Playing:**
 - *Nier: Automata* – Still working on it.
 - *Blue Prince* – Honestly not sure what the hype is about but maybe I will understand once I finish it.
+- *League of Legends ARAM & Doom Bots* – No ranked or normals for me.
+I got my husband into the game just so we can play ARAM together hehe.

 ## Watching
 ### **Currently:**
 - *Doctor Who* – My Husbands first time watching it.
 I enjoy re-visiting the old episodes a lot.
 ### **Completed:**